ScottWe/solidity-1/tutorials/6_comp_invars.md

 ### Attempt One: The `True` Compositional Invariant

-We want to show that `forall clients x: property(Manager, x)` is an inductive invariant of the contract.
+We want to show that `forall x : clients :: property(Manager, x)` is an inductive invariant of the contract.
 If we were to tackle this directly, we would prove that the property held after constructing the bundle, and then continued to hold after each transaction.
 However, in the local setting, we need only prove that the compositional invariant implies the property.
 This is because the compositional invariant summarizes all possible clients.

 This gives us the following
 [model variation](https://github.com/ScottWe/smartace-examples/blob/master/tutorials/post-6/instrumented/cmodel_1.c):